All About 2 Stroke Engine Oils

 #1 type is designed for higher engine temperatures and contains a "low-ash" detergent which can leave bad deposits if the engine temp isn't high enough which is why low ash oils aren't used in watercraft.

-#2 type is designed for lower engine temperatures, and contains an "ashless" detergent.
+#2 type is designed for lower engine temperatures, and contains an "ashless" detergent, labeled TC-W3.
 Either type is not recommended for the other's application, due to various concerns.
 The type for water cooled low RPM engines leaves no ash since if it did then the lower engine temperatures wouldn't burn it off which would let it stick and build up on surfaces and foul plugs.
+TC-W3 rating is an industry certification, administered by the National Marine Manufacturers Association.
+The TC-W3 oils were specifically targeted toward piston-ring cleanliness.
+Many current two-stroke outboard oils are built on a mid-viscosity base oil that would be considered around 20-weight.
+The base oil makes up approximately 60 percent of the final product.
+Then a heavier base oil called brightstock (slightly less viscosity than group 2 oil) is added, normally at about five percent of the total, but sometimes as much as 17 percent.
+Brightstock is a great lubricity agent and helps make the oil more slippery.

 - - - - -